Timdenders/Colonization-Conquerors/README.md

 - Accumulate points, not money, to win.
 Each player starts with 100 gold bars.
 - Players can purchase items using gold bars, and rebels are placed randomly by the computer and boats automatically appear in your island harbor when purchased.
 - Check to make sure you have enough gold bars to buy the item you want (Each item cost is listed below).
+  - You are free to buy items at any point in a round, provided you have the necessary funds.
+At the round's conclusion, there is a momentary freeze in all actions.
+The scoreboard updates to display your score for the last round (points gained) and your cumulative score.
+Upon resumption, the game continues seamlessly, incorporating any earnings from the preceding round.

 **Budget Expenditures:**
 - Fort(50) Protection - Guards surrounding land area against rebels.
 Guards nearby fishing boats against pirates and opponent's PT boats.